Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Numerical Methodology

 \subsection{Adaptive convergence}

 Noise is an inherent feature of MCRT, which can compromise the simulation accuracy when coupling to the hydrodynamics if convergence is not reached.
-Fortunately, the error is straightforward to quantify because the photon discretization is essentially a Poisson process and the relative signal to noise ratio increases with the number of photon packets as $\text{SNR} \propto \sqrt{N}$.
+Fortunately, the error is straightforward to quantify because the photon discretization is essentially a Poisson process and the relative signal-to-noise ratio increases with the number of photon packets as $\text{SNR} \propto \sqrt{N}$.
 For path-based Monte Carlo estimators the distribution for continuous energy deposition $\Delta E$ (from equations \ref{eq:energy_deposition} and \ref{eq:residence_energy}) can be highly unpredictable.
 However, if we estimate the discretized path integration as a weighted Poisson process then the relative error in cell $i$ is given by\footnote{In this subsection we abbreviate some notation to simplify the discussion of statistical moments, i.e. we do not explicitly include repetitive cell and path subscripts such as $(\sum_\text{paths} \Delta E)_i$.}

-In practice, there are also a fixed number of pre-existing packets carried over from previous time-steps.
+In practice, there are also a fixed number of pre-existing packets carried over from previous time steps.
 These contribute to the overall path statistics but their variance contribution cannot be reduced.
 Our approach is to reweight equation~(\ref{eq:relative_error}) by the appropriate relative energy, i.e. $\sum \Delta E / (\sum \Delta E + \sum \Delta E_\text{pre})$.
 This is equivalent to ignoring the pre-existing variance in on-the-fly estimates, but properly accounts for adaptive convergence in time-dependent simulations.
-We note that the property of diminishing returns can necessitate a large number of photons for high resolution 3D simulations.
+We note that the property of diminishing returns can necessitate a large number of photons for high-resolution three-dimensional simulations.
 However, with enough computational resources the noise can always be maintained below a specified tolerance level, e.g. $\delta_\text{goal} = 0.1$ for smaller than ten per cent local error.